Skip to main content

 Use HTTPS endpoints

-Prevents interception of event data
+Prevents interception of event data.

-Use Secret to validate signatures
+Use a Secret and verify signatures

-Confirms the request is from Mobaro
+Confirms the request is from Mobaro.

-Make event processing idempotent
+Make processing idempotent

-When to use webhooks vs API polling
+Webhooks vs API polling

-Use Case
+Use case

-Best Approach
+Best approach

 React immediately to operational changes